mroberts70/favoritethings/README.md

 Live site: https://mroberts70.github.io/favoritethings/index.html

-version 1 - Steps taken to reach current status:
+2022-04-07 - favoritethings Version 1 - Steps taken to reach current status:

 First, we need all the files that are going to make up our website.
 I combined files from 3 previous projects into a single project named "favoritethings":
 - I want to model the whole site off the style of the video gallery page, so I copied the entire contents of the video gallery project folder into my favoritethings folder (including the styles folder and images folder)